rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

    Standard versus *unopposed* strict outranking digraphs oriented by best and worst choice recommendations

+In order to make now an eventual best unique choice, a decision maker will necessarily have to ponder, in a second stage of the decision aiding process, the relative importance of the individual decision objectives (see tutorial on :ref:`computing a best choice recommendation <Rubis-Tutorial-label>`).

 Two-stage elections with multipartisan primary selection
 --------------------------------------------------------

-Let us finally remark that in a social choice context, where decision objectives would match different political parties, our previous *unopposed best choice recommendations* represent in fact **robust multipartisan consensus choices**.
+Let us finally remark that in a *social choice* context, where decision objectives would match different political parties, *Pareto efficient choice recommendations* represent in fact **multipartisan social choice recommendations** that could deliver the primary selection in a two stage election system.

+To compute such Pareto efficient social choices we need to, first, convert a given linear voting profile (with polls) into a corresponding performance tableau.

 Converting voting profiles into performance tableaux ....................................................